Dian Hong Jin Luo Golden Snail black tea from China, winner of a 3-Star Great Taste Award in 2017.

 Dian Hong Jin Luo Golden Snail is processed from hand plucked one leaf and one bud leaves of the Yunnan Large Leaf cultivar that is also used to make the numerous pu-erhs of the region.
 The leaves are hand rolled during the production process into small coils or snails and you can see plenty of these golden coils in the finished product.
 Like other Dian Hong teas, this Jin Luo Golden Snail can benefit from short term storage and maturation to further develop the flavours.
 Or you can enjoy it straight away!

-The tea was plucked and processed in spring 2017 (late March).
+The tea was plucked and processed in autumn 2017.
 The dry leaves are shaped into small coils, or snails, and have plenty of bright gold and black colours.
 When brewed, these coils will unfurl, revealing the one bud and one leaf structure.
 The umber liquor produces a medium strength liquor with a somewhat savoury light scent reminiscent of rye bread and soy.
 The flavour of this Dian Hong Jin Luo Golden Snail black tea is sweet and malty, very much like a freshly baked sweet bread, with notes of cocoa and molasses.

 A perfect black tea to have without milk as it’s very smooth and does not have any astringency.
 Of course, it can always be brewed stronger by steeping the leaves for 5+ minutes to make a particularly strong tea that could take a dash of milk if you are so inclined.